 Bargaining at the traditional market of Otavalo

 After breakfast, visit Otavalo, home of a famous marketplace.
-You'll arrive just in time to bargain for beautiful tapestries, local paintings, hand-knitted wool sweaters, socks and gloves, wood carvings, silver jewelry, embroidered blouses, and straw hats, to name only a few of the items on offer.
+You'll arrive just in time to bargain for beautiful tapestries, local paintings, hand-knit wool sweaters, socks and gloves, wood carvings, silver jewelry, embroidered blouses, and straw hats, to name only a few of the items on offer.

 Day 4: Travel to Tena in the Amazon Rainforest via Santa Rosa